Particular/docs.particular.net/persistence/selecting.md

 If a business system already stores its data in RavenDB, NServiceBus supports storing data inside RavenDB as well.
 This removes the need to introduce additional storage.

-### What if a preferred persistence is missing?
+### Other options

 If the NServiceBus persisters are lacking an option for a specific data store, there are additional options to be found in the [community extensions](/components/#persisters).
-Although Particular Software support will do its best to help with these extensions, they are not officially supported.
+Although Particular Software will do its best to help with these extensions, they are not officially supported.

-### What is the recommended choice?
+### The recommended choice

 If there is no obvious contender based on the guidelines presented here, the SQL persister is the recommended default.
 Relational databases are often used for business applications and many developers have knowledge on them.
 The SQL persister also supports [multiple database engines](/persistence/sql/#supported-sql-implementations) and can be used with many object/relational mappers, such as Entity Framework, NHibernate, Dapper, and others.

-The NHibernate persister also supports multiple database engines; however, the SQL persister does not depend on additional libraries and is more likely to support the latest trends in both .NET and the supported database engines.
+Even though the NHibernate persister also supports multiple database engines, the SQL persister does not depend on additional libraries and is more likely to support the latest trends in both .NET and the supported database engines.

 After reviewing the requirements, and if the SQL persister is not a viable option, [get in contact](https://particular.net/support) with Particular Software and a Solution Architect will help based on specific requirements.